ipfs/ipfs-docs/docs/how-to/default-profile.md

 ## Reset your profile

-If you want to reset your IPFS node profile to the default profile, you can do so by using the following method:
+You can reset your node's profile to the default one by running the following command:

 ```diff
 ipfs config profile apply default-datastore